jorgebucaran/hyperapp/docs/virtual-nodes.md

 </ul>
 ```

 If new elements are added to the list, the position of the keyed element will change.
-Using a key in this way, we make sure <samp>Hyper</samp> is always inserted in the right position instead of mutating its siblings.
+Using a key in this way, <samp>hyper</samp> is always inserted in the right position instead of mutating its siblings for the same result.